Spine and Back Pain

 Cause: Lumbar (the lower region of the spine) disc degeneration occurs when the disc between two vertebrae becomes inflamed and unstable.
 The disc becomes worn down until it cannot absorb stress in the spine between the vertebrae.
 The pain associated with lumbar disc degeneration is often described as low-grade and constant instead of sharp or burning.
 The pain may be more intense while bending, twisting or sitting.

 Diagnosis: In order to accurately diagnose lumbar disc degeneration, the patient will need to provide their medical history, as well as when the pain was first noticed, how long it has been persisting and activities done at the time the pain initially was felt.
-The physicians at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will also do a physical exam to test for specific symptoms often linked to lumbar disc degeneration, including range of motion, strength and localized tenderness.
+The physicians at St. Luke’s Medical Center will also do a physical exam to test for specific symptoms often linked to lumbar disc degeneration, including range of motion, strength and localized tenderness.
 An MRI or other imaging test may also be ordered to rule out other possibilities.

 Treatment: Lumbar disc degeneration can frequently be treated with medications (which may include steroids to reduce inflammation), physical therapy and exercise.
 Your specialist may also recommend that you modify your activities in order to reduce stress on the injured disc.
 Modifications may mean correcting your posture, revising your method of lifting or bending, or even changing how you sit at a desk.
 Changing your sleeping position may also provide some relief.
 Heat and ice therapy, as well as pain management modalities, such as injections, may be utilized to alleviate symptoms.
 Surgery is usually reserved for cases in which significant improvement has not been achieved over a six-month period via the non-invasive methods as described previously.